Robert Green Hall: Directorial career

 In 2004, Hall marked his writing and directorial feature film debut with the semi-autobiographical drama, Lightning Bug.
 He has also directed the 2009 horror film Laid to Rest which stars Bobbi Sue Luther, Kevin Gage, and Sean Whalen.

 Hall directed and was a consulting producer for the web series Fear Clinic starring Robert Englund.

 Hall co-wrote and directed a sequel to his 2009 horror film, Laid to Rest titled, ChromeSkull: Laid to Rest 2, released September 2011.

 Personal life and death

 Hall resided in Los Angeles.
 When not working he spent his time writing and recording music, playing bass in the band Zero 1 with Hal Sparks and he directed music videos for rock bands such as Buckcherry, Manntis, Kevn Kinney (Drivin N Cryin) and In This Moment.

-His siblings were Jason, Jennifer, and Joshua Hall.

 Hall died on May 24, 2021, at the age of 47.

+He was married to pornographic actress, Angelina Armani, who also appeared in Fear Clinic as the character, Caylee, from 2011 until his death.